TeagrinForde/NoSQL18-Social-Media-API/README.md

   ## Usage

-  Once dependencies and database is installed, run ```node server.js``` in the terminal and open insomnia to run CRUD routes.
+  Once dependencies and database is installed, run ```npm start``` in the terminal and open insomnia to run CRUD routes.
   A video of Teagrin Forde covering the API CRUD routes can be viewed here: